Substance Abuse Resources in Capitol Heights Drug Rehab, Alcohol Rehab & Detox

 As the family member of someone struggling with a drug or alcohol addiction, you need support.
 Al-Anon and Nar-Anon groups provided needed community for the family members of those struggling with addiction, and they put you in connection with others who are going through similar emotions and victories as you are.
 There currently aren’t any Al-Anon or Nar-Anon meeting groups in the Capitol Heights area directly, but you’ll find community in groups in surrounding areas.

 There are various Capitol Heights drug rehab and Capitol Heights alcohol rehab programs available.
-But if you’re looking for something more than what is in your own backyard, consider options available in nearby cities.
-National treatment facilities like The Recovery Village also offer treatment options across the country that can provide the fresh start you’re looking for.
+But, if you’re looking for something more than what is in your own backyard, consider options available in nearby cities.

 - Coral Hills